kparc/kcc/README.md

  x=x+1    /= is equal, and of course it isn't
 0

- kcc:+/∞  /we knew you would want to try that kcc
+ kcc:+/∞  /of course you had to try that now, kcc      /and what it happens to be is just:
-∞         /and guess what, it happens to be ∞
+∞
 ```

 ---------------------

-Unfortunately, we are not equipped to discuss much of that yet, but the lesson
+Indeed, the title of this document seems to make sense to k intepreter and
-wasn't fruitless, and `+/∞` actually makes a lot of sense, its meaning is very
+evaluates to infinity, and very soon you will easily infer its meaning as
-simple and only few pages away.
+well.

 ### remarks on style